rolandixor/passionfruit/README.md

 # passionfruit
 A very simple CSS frame work to simplify the lives of web designers.
 Less typing, more drinking juice.
 **NB:** Not ready for production use as yet.
 I've got some classes to rename and reshuffle.
+I've also got to remove some that are part of a personal project and do not meet the standard for passionfruit.css.

 ## Requirements:
 - (Optionally) requires the Linux Biolinum font (not included yet - I have to review the licensing thingy and see if that is possible).
 You can use it without this font though.
 Just ignore or remove the .LBCap classes.